TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intunemam-configpolicies.md

 Global administrator, Owner or Contributor.
 You can configure these roles in the [Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UserManagementMenuBlade/All users)

-Below is a list of resources and documentation that may also assist in resolving your issue.
+Below is a list of additional resources and documentation that may also assist in resolving your issue.
 Please review before opening a support case.

 ## **Recommended documents**